UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 ### Late Work Policy
 Late work generally won't be accepted - please see the above note about how to drop your lowest homework scores.
 Groups will be expected to come to a consensus on how to get work done on schedule.

+This is the first time this course is being offered.
+If an assignment is taking an unreasonable amount of time to complete, please let us know.
+If this is done a few days before the due date, the assignment may be adjusted.

 In abnormal circumstances, please reach out to the instruction staff for accomodations.
+Due to Covid-19, it is anticipated that "abnormal" circumstances may be more common.

 ### Collaboration Policy

 You are encouraged to collaborate with others in the class and use the internet to help with solving problems.

 When working with others, you can discuss problems and solutions, but **do not copy code**.
-Note anyone you talked to in a comment in your code.
+Note anyone you who contributed to your solution in a comment in your code.

 If you find helpful information online (e.g. on stackoverflow), put a note about what you used as well as the url in a comment in your code.
 There are only so many ways to call a function, and it is perfectly acceptable to copy and paste a line or two of code (with a comment).

 You are welcome to make your solutions publicly available, but **please wait until after the assignment due date.**

 The group project will be judged collectively - you do not need to say who did what.
+This will all be recorded by git logs anyways.

 ## Textbook & Readings